 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your files yourself, then get professional WordPress assistance services, or use WordPress backup plugins.
+If you don’t want to back up your files manually, then get professional WordPress assistance services, or use a backup plugin.

-- Learn about a WordPress backup plugin that we recommend using to perform complete WordPress file and database backups here: Backup, Clone & Protect Your WordPress Web Sites With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to completely automate your WordPress backups here: Backup, Duplicate & Protect Your WP Web Site With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory